 There’s more.
 One other method that will help you to save up on automobile repairs is by buying the car parts yourself and bringing them to the repair shop.
 Since shops mark up the parts they use for repairs, you save some serious cash if you do the sourcing yourself.
 But is it worthwhile?

-The truth is that this is not really a good idea in the long run and here are some key reasons why –
+The truth is that this is not really a good idea in the long run and here's why.

-If you end up purchasing parts that are not right for your car or that do not fit with the extra auto parts being provided by your repair shop, it means that you will have to make your way back to the store where you made the purchase or probably wait longer to have a replacement shipped to you.
-Instead of wasting valuable time purchasing car parts that may not really fit your vehicle in the end, simply let the auto repair shop take care of it.
+If you end up purchasing parts that are not right for your car, it means that you will have to make your way back to the store where you made the purchase or probably wait longer to have a replacement shipped to you.
+Instead of wasting valuable time purchasing car parts that may not be suitable for your vehicle, it would be simpler to delegate the matter to the auto repair shop.

 Repair companies have built a relationship with suppliers of auto parts.
 This connection facilitates transactions.
 Auto repair shops can make a quick call and order for emergency deliveries from distribution centers in their locality.
 These suppliers most times recommend the best car part that will be best for the job that they want to do in your car.

 It could actually look like suppliers of car parts always recommend parts that are more expensive, but, these suppliers would not want to destroy a valuable relationship with their clients by asking them to make use of an auto part that is not fit enough for the job.

 It's always good to find a reliable mechanic and a go-to repair shop.
 If you trust them enough, you wouldn't have this dilemma in the first place.